bensaph/eks-test-files/README.md

 # eks-test-files

-simple yaml files to use with AWS EKS
+Creating this repo in order to have a condensed location for lots of useful yaml files for AWS EKS that I come across